DaveyFagan/weatherTop-js-assignment/README.md

-Welcome to the Glitch Template
+Welcome to my Weathertop Assignment
 ==============================

-A starter project for learning Glitch.

-This is an Express.js project, designed to work well with the Glitch development environment.
+This is an Express.js project.
 It includes basic express setup, templating, routing, JSON based model and session support.